Harmonic Functions And Linear Elliptic Dirichlet Problems With Random Boundary Values--Stochastic Extensions Of Some

-A very important class of random fields are the Gaussian random vector fields (GRFS) which are characterized only by the first and second moments.
-The GRFS can also be isotropic, homogenous and stationary.
-The details will be made more precise but the advantages of GRFs are briefly enumerated as: \begin{enumerate} \item GRFS have convenient mathematical properties which generally simplify calculations; indeed, many results can only be evaluated using Gaussian fields. \item A GRF can be classified purely by its first and second moments and high-order moments and cumulants can be ignored. \item Gaussian fields accurately describe many natural stochastic processes including Brownian motion. \item A large superposition of non-Gaussian fields can approach a Gaussian field (Feller 1966.) \end{enumerate} For this paper, the following definitions are sufficient for isotropic GRVFS. \begin{defn} Any GRVF has normal probability density functions.
+\end{defn} A very important class of random fields are the Gaussian random vector fields (GRVFS) which are characterized only by the first and second moments.
+The GRVFS can also be isotropic, homogenous and stationary.
+The details will be made more precise but the advantages of GRVFs are briefly enumerated. \begin{enumerate} \item GRVFS have convenient mathematical properties which generally simplify calculations;indeed, many results can only be evaluated using Gaussian fields. \item A GRVF can be classified purely by its first and second moments and high-order moments and cumulants can be ignored. \item Gaussian fields accurately describe many natural stochastic processes including Brownian motion. \item A large superposition of non-Gaussian fields can approach a Gaussian field (Feller 1966.) \end{enumerate} For this paper, the following definitions are sufficient for isotropic GRVFS.
+(More details can be found in refs...) \begin{defn} Any GRVF has normal probability density functions.
 The following always hold: \begin{enumerate} \item The first moment vanishes so that